cawabunga/react-router-nextjs-bridge/README.md

 ```
 Clicking the link will lead to Foo Page, the location URL will change as well.

-### Motivation
-Say you want to migrate from from `create-react-app` to `next.js`.
-Usually `react-router-dom` goes along with CRA. `react-router-dom` interfere with `next.js` router.
-That's why you need to update the whole app and change links.
-Often such migration cannot be done in a single day.
-So this library can help to do it gradually.

 ### Available Scripts
 ```pnpm test```